AdobeDocs/campaign-classic.en/help/platform/using/crm-data-sync.md

 ![](assets/crm_export_diagram.png)

-For an export, apply the following configuration to the **CRM Connector** activity:
+For an export, apply the following configuration to the **[!UICONTROL CRM Connector]** activity:

 1. Select an **[!UICONTROL Export to CRM]** operation.
 1. Go to the **[!UICONTROL Remote object]** drop-down list and select the object concerned by the process.
 This object coincides with one of the tables created in Adobe Campaign during connector configuration.

    >[!IMPORTANT]
    >
-   >The export function of the **CRM Connectors** activity can insert or update fields on the CRM side.
+   >The export function of the **[!UICONTROL CRM Connector]** activity can insert or update fields on the CRM side.
 To enable field updates in the CRM, you need to specify the primary key of the remote table.
 If the key is missing, data will be inserted (instead of being updated).

 1. In the **[!UICONTROL Mapping]** section, specify the fields to be exported and their mapping in the CRM.